lotanaharoni/NestJS-service/README.md

 The NestJS service for the imaginary API, including 2 end-points: 'addCustomer' and 'isCustomer'.

 ## Main choises
-- I chose to run postgres in docker (and not to install it locally).
+- I chose to run postgres in docker-compose (and not to install it locally).
 - I chose to create a class called 'CustomerEntity'.
 The class contains the customer's properties including an 'id', which is made automatically.
 - I chose to define the 'addCustomer' function as @Post, and the 'isCustomer' function as @Get, depends on what their purpose is.
 Therefore, the 'addCustomer' function gets an object of type CustomerEntity and the 'isCustomer' function gets two params.